DeepRank/deeprank2/docs/getstarted.md

 )
 ```

-## Testing new data
+## Run a pre-trained model on new data

-If new PDB files need to be tested with a pre-trained model, the first step would be to process and save them into HDF5 files.
+If you want to run a pre-trained model on new PDB files, the first step is to process and save them into HDF5 files.
 Let's suppose that the model has been trained with `ProteinProteinInterfaceResidueQuery` queries mapped to graphs:

 ```python
 from deeprank2.query import QueryCollection, ProteinProteinInterfaceResidueQuery